The Last of Us: Left Behind: Plot

 After an ambush leaves Joel (Troy Baker) severely injured, Ellie (Ashley Johnson) searches an abandoned mall in Colorado for supplies to heal him.
 She discovers a medical kit in a derelict military helicopter that has crashed through the roof.
 Making her way back to the unconscious Joel, Ellie must deal with the Infected and members of the hostile human group who injured Joel in the first place.
 She fights her way back to Joel, treats his injury, and takes him to a hideout to see out the worsening winter.

 Months earlier, three weeks before Ellie meets Joel, Riley Abel (Yaani King) surprises her at their Boston military boarding school after running away over a month ago.
 She reveals she has joined the Fireflies, a revolutionary militia group, and takes Ellie to explore an abandoned mall.
 They have fun with a carousel, photo booth, arcade, and Halloween store before having a water gun fight.
 Riley reveals she has been assigned to a group of Fireflies in a different city, but broke the rules to come and see Ellie one last time.
 The girls argue, but Ellie eventually tells Riley she supports her decision as she knows Riley has wanted it for a long time.

 Before they part ways, Riley plugs Ellie's Walkman into the sound system of an electronics store, and the two dance on a display case to Etta James's cover of "I Got You Babe".
 Ellie tearfully begs Riley not to leave; Riley agrees and rips her Firefly pendant off, prompting Ellie to kiss her.
 Riley responds positively, though the two are then chased by a horde of Infected alerted by the music.
 They outrun most of the Infected and kill the remainder, getting bitten in the process.
 They briefly consider shooting themselves to prevent the infection taking over them, but instead choose to spend their final hours together.
-While Riley is assumed to have succumbed to the infection, Ellie discovers that she is immune, triggering the events of The Last of Us.